shamblett/mqtt_client/README.md

 # mqtt_client
-A server side MQTT client for dart
+A server side MQTT client for Dart